 This form of complementary medicine involves sticking needles into upper layers of skin and tissue.
 This practice has been used for centuries to ease pain, alleviate chronic problems, and treat various conditions.

 One study in the International Journal of Impotence Research found that about a quarter of the men in the study who received acupuncture had improved erections and were able to perform sexually.

-If you’re facing ED issues and want to find a way to ease the symptoms, talk with your doctor.
+If you have ED and want to find a way to improve your symptoms, talk with your doctor.

-If you’re leery of taking traditional ED medications, such as sildenafil (Viagra) or tadalafil (Cialis), because of potential side effects talk to your doctor about other options.
-Supplements like L-citrulline and natural remedies show some promise in the treatment of ED.
-Your doctor can help you find a treatment plan that is safe and less likely to cause side effects or problems.
+Supplements such as L-citrulline and natural remedies show some promise in the treatment of ED.
+Your doctor can help you find a treatment plan that is safe and less likely to cause side effects.

-Many men are hesitant to talk about these sensitive issues, but the sooner you ask for help, the sooner you can find the answers and treatment you need.
+Sometimes men are hesitant to talk about these sensitive issues, but the sooner you ask for help, the sooner you can find answers and the treatment you need.